Why contribute to open source?

 You might scan a README and find a broken link or a typo.
 Or you’re a new user and you noticed something is broken, or an issue that you think should really be in the documentation.
 Instead of ignoring it and moving on, or asking someone else to fix it, see whether you can help out by pitching in.
 That’s what open source is all about!

-28% of casual contributions to open source are documentation, such as a typo fix, reformatting, or writing a translation.
+According to a study conducted by Igor Steinmacher and other Computer Science researchers, 28% of casual contributions to open source are documentation, such as typo fixes, reformatting, or writing a translation.

 If you’re looking for existing issues you can fix, every open source project has a